troglobit/troglobit/README.md

 ## Hi there, I'm Joachim 👋

+🌱 I’m (re)learning how to be a consultant again, after having been at a product company for 15+ years!
+This means I'm now available for contracting though my employer 😎
+- 📫 How to reach me: through my employer, [Addiva Elektronik](https://www.addiva.se/addiva-elektronik/), talk to Lennart.
+Or patiently wait for me to read my email -- sorry, paying customers or sponsors (!) take precedence.

 - 🔭 I’m working on [Finit](/troglobit/finit), check out the latest releases and [blog posts](https://troglobit.com/tags/init/)
 - 👯 I’m looking to collaborate on [pim6sd](/troglobit/pim6sd) and 🤔 help with [In-a-dyn](/troglobit/inadyn), because it supports so many DDNS providers ...
 - 💬 Ask me about #multicast 🤓 I maintain many #multicast daemons for UNIX: SMCRoute, pimd, mrouted, pimd-dense, and pimg6sd.
 I've also made a few useful testing tools, for example [mcjoin](/troglobit/mcjoin) and [mping](/troglobit/mping)
-- 📫 How to reach me: through my employer, [Addiva Elektronik](https://www.addiva.se/addiva-elektronik/), or patiently wait for me to read my email (sorry)
-🌱 I’m (re)learning how to be a consultant again, after having been at a product company for 15+ years!
-This means I'm available for contracting though my employer 😎

-> ⚡ Fun fact: I usually say I never travel anywhere (expensive + environment), but my code does.
+> ⚡ Fun fact: I rarely travel anywhere (expensive + environment), but my code does.
->    I recently got word [SMCRoute](/troglobit/smcroute) handles readout packets for the South Pole Telescope in Antarctica! 😅
+>    I recently got word that [SMCRoute](/troglobit/smcroute) handles readout packets for the South Pole Telescope in Antarctica! 😅

 ---